snac-cooperative/saxon-9-he-samples/readme.md

 This code contains complete, working examples of both ways to add extension functions to Saxon HE (Home Edition).
 Version 9.5 is required since dramatic changes were made after 9.4.

+The two Java programs (ext_full.java, ext_simple.java) run Saxon XSLT transformations on normal XSL files, with the addition of a function written in Java.
+That function is available in the XSL just like any other native XSL function.
+These examples should serve as the basis of novel XSL functions if you need to something that isn't available in Saxon.

+In these examples the XSL script and XML input file are both hardcoded.
+Perhaps I'll get around to parameterizing them to make these examples a bit more generalized.

 Requirements:

 Java